 Do I need to be an expert photographer?

-Not at all — today's digital SLRs offer easy automatic shooting.
+Not at all — digital SLRs offer easy automatic shooting modes that let you get started right away.
 In fact, many people who go the SLR route aren't experts; they just want the gorgeous photos that SLRs tend to produce.
 Of course, if you aspire to more creative shooting, you're all set.
-SLRs have full manual functionality.
-And with a digital SLR, learning as you go along is extremely affordable.
-That's because there's no need to pay to develop unusable photos — you just try out an exposure setting, check the results, delete the shots that didn't work, and try again.
+SLRs have full-manual functionality that gives you total control over focus and exposure settings, for composing more artistic shots.

 What features should I look for?

 In general, image sensors that are physically larger can capture tiny highlights or shadow details better than sensors that are smaller sized but have the same megapixel count.
 Some of the most advanced SLR cameras even offer "full frame" sensors that have the same dimensions as a frame of 35mm film.
-All that extra surface area offers superior light gathering ability as well as lower noise levels for cleaner looking images.
-So if you want the most nuance possible, check for sensor size as well as megapixels (see Details for sensor size listed with each SLR camera model).
+All that extra surface area offers superior light gathering ability as well as lower noise levels for cleaner looking images, especially in low-light settings.
+So if you want the most nuanced photos possible, check for sensor size as well as megapixels (see Details for sensor size listed with each SLR camera model).

 Finding a digital SLR that will work with lenses you may already own gives you a lot more options (and can potentially save you lots of money).
 For example, Canon's Digital Rebel T5i works with over 60 current and older Canon EF and EF-S lenses.
 (Remember: Because imaging sensors are usually smaller than a full frame of film, lenses made for film SLRs may have a different effective focal length when used with a digital SLR.)